lznfjv/goose/04_motor_test/README.md

     pip install adafruit-blinka
     pip install adafruit-circuitpython-pca9685

 Once the packages have been installed (you can test by typing python in the terminal, hit Enter, then type import board and hit Enter again.
-If there is no error, you are good and can type exit()), you can run mapping.py and keyboard_control.py by cd to folder 04_motor_test and type:
+If there is no error, you are good and can type exit()).
+For safe testing, it is good to lift the Goosebot up (using a box or anything) so that the four wheels don't touch anything including table surface, wires, cables, etc.Now you can run mapping.py and keyboard_control.py by cd to folder 04_motor_test and type:

     python mapping.py

+When you run mapping.py and press 1, channel 0 and 1 of the PWM driver will set to PWM value and 0, respectively, and one of four motors will turn.
+It means that the turning motor is connected to channel 0 and 1 of the PWM driver.
+Notice whether the motor is front left, front right, rear left, or rear right and whether it is turning forward or backward (webcam is at the front of Goosebot).
+For example the turning motor is front left and it is turning forward.
+Then you go open keyboard_control.py (eg. using Thonny IDE that you can install using sudo apt install thonny) and go to line 72-75 and change motor_fl initialization to in1_channel=0 and in2_channel=1 (or in1_channel=1 and in2_channel=0 if motor turns backward).
+Pressing 2 (which activiates channel 2 & 3), 3 (channel 4 & 5), or 4 (channel 6 & 7) and repeat the same process.
+Save the keyboard_control.py.
+In the terminal, run it:

     python keyboard_control.py

 The keyboard_control.py allows you to control the motors using w,a,s,d keys on your keyboard.
+If you did the mapping above correctly, when you press w: all four motors will turn forward. s: all four motors will turn backward. a: four motors will turn in a way that make Goosebot turning left. d: four motors will turn in a way that make Goosebot turning right.
 More info about the two programs are below.

 # Scripts
 ## Mapping
 As we don't know for certain which motor is mapped to which PWM channels and which of the two channels per motor is mapped to forward and backward. a basic script is written.
 It allows the user to easily determine directionality of the motors and channel mapping.
 This script is included in this section of the repo.

 ## Keyboard control
 The keyboard control script is included in this section of the repo.

 # Set up Network + SSH + VNC for Remote Control
 Follow instructions in this link https://docs.radxa.com/en/rock5/rock5c/getting-started/basic-software-conf to set up Network + SSH + VNC.